pieter-groeneweg/ATUM-user.css/README.md

 Since J!
 4 is béta, this is not a final and finished project.
 There may still be features and stuff not being taken into account.

 And again: This is only styling of existing core J!4 features.

+Save it, make your changes and additions and drop it in /administrator/templates/atum/css/ folder